-Term for the practice in agriculture, by supply of nutrients mineral and organic nature a shortage in ground compensate.
-The name derives from "dung" (excrement of herbivores, especially ungulates).
+Term for the practice in agriculture, by supplying nutrients mineral and organic nature ground compensate.
+The name is derived from "manure" (droppings from herbivores, especially hoofed animals).
 This oldest form of fertilizer was used at least six millennia ago.
-Targeted fertilization began in the 18th century with wood ash, lime and marl.
-Around the year 1840, the German chemist Justus Liebig (1803-1873) demonstrated the growth-promoting effects of potassium, phosphorus and nitrogen.
-He wrote in his main work "Organic Chemistry in its Application to Agriculture and physiology “: The soil must be fully recovered, what it is taken by harvesting.
+A targeted fertilization started in the 18th century with wood ash, lime and marl.
+Around 1840, the German chemist Justus Liebig (1803-1873) demonstrated the growth-promoting effects of potassium, phosphorus and nitrogen.
+He wrote in his main work "Organic Chemistry in its Application to Agriculture and physiology “: The soil must be fully restored to what is taken from it by harvesting.

 in the Organic viticulture (as well as the two special forms Biodynamic viticulture and Bioenergetic viticulture ) there are restrictions in different forms.
-See also below Weingarten Care with a list of all measures in the vineyard during the growth cycle,
+See also under Weingarten Care with a list of all measures in the vineyard during the growth cycle,